zacjones93/zacjonesio-2020/content/blog/clojure-from-the-ground-up/index.md

 ## Functions

 - almost all verbs in Clojure are functions
--   functions represent unrealized computation - expressions that aren&rsquo;t evaluated yet.
+- functions represent unrealized computation - expressions that aren't evaluated yet.

         ((fn [x] (+ x 1)) 2)
         ;;-> 3

 x is this functions argument or parameter

 - functions describe the relationship between arguments and return balues
 - there is shorthand for functions too..

         (#(+ % 1) 2)
         ;;->3

     same function as described above
 - functions are meant to delay evaluation.
 Isolate patterns of computation

 <a id="org28b723e"></a>

 ## Vars

 - def defines a varaible
 - variables are mutable

     user=> (def astronauts [])
     #'user/astronauts